-Make a list of questions you might be asked during your oral argument.
-You may have done this in class, but if you haven’t, I found it REALLY helpful!
-To make your own list, think of 3 questions you want to be asked, 3 questions you assume you will be asked, and 3 questions you hope you don’t get asked.
-You can then use these question to practice your oral argument and shore up any weaknesses you might have.
+Often in class, you’ll make a list of questions you might be asked during an oral argument.
+If you haven’t done this before, this can be a helpful tool.
+To make your own list, think of three questions you want to be asked, three questions you assume you will be asked and three questions you think may challenge you.
+You can then use these questions to practice your oral argument and shore up any weaknesses.

-There are a lot of different methods to use during your oral argument to help you stay organized, and they usually involve some type of folder system.
-Some recommend multiple folders, others a single folder system.
-In my class, we watched this video from UMKC about how to use a single folder with notecards.
-I liked this method, and it is what I will be using.
+There are many different methods to use during your oral argument to help you stay organized, and they usually involve some folder system.
+Some recommend multiple folders, others a single folder system with tabbed materials.

 Practice with a couple of systems to see what works best for you.
 Just keep in mind that multiple folders may distract the judges and yourself on simulation day.
 Try one folder and input the bulleted information from your outline in a font and text size that you can view from standing if it’s on the podium below you.
 As a general rule, you should be able to reference (if asked) the facts, history and legal resources that impact your case.
 Having access to this basic information will greatly improve your presentation if needed.